BlueFern/CoupledCells/README.md

 ```bash
 cmake -DODE_SOLVER=SUNDIALS_arkode <src_dir>
 ```
-where src_dir is the top source directory.

-On some platforms, you may need to tell CoupledCell where the SUNDIALS include files and libraries are located:
+You may need to tell CoupledCell where the SUNDIALS include files and libraries are located:

 ```bash